 Each day may have up to nine unique codes associated with it, which the listing agent can create up to two weeks in advance.
 In addition, NXT lock boxes may have three unique, permanent codes that the listing agent can enable and disable.
 These features allow listing agents to assign both temporary and permanent codes according to user type, including extended home improvement projects, inspectors, locked-out homeowners, out-of-area agents and real estate owned (REO) properties.
 Assigning the codes in this manner provides the listing agent with useful insight into user behavior when review the lock box’s access report.

-Users can learn how to open a lock box in the NXT series with either a SentriCard or the SentriSmart mobile app.
+Users can learn how to open a lock box, or how to unlock realtor lock box, in the NXT series with either a SentriCard or the SentriSmart mobile app.

 With a SentriCard, users insert the card into the lockbox and wait for the CODE light to turn on.
 Users then enter their PIN and press the ENT key.
 Once the READY light comes on, users can then remove the card or press the FUNC key, followed by the 3 key and then the ENT key.
 The compartment will then open.